chef/automate/components/docs-chef-io/content/automate/ha_workflow.md

    | Elasticsearch (transport), 9300 | Kibana, 5601 |
    | Automate, ES-Node, 22,443 | |

-1. Login as a root in the Bastion host.
+1. Log in as a root in the Bastion host.
-1. Ensure you have _Chef Automate_ utility installed, else download and install the latest version.
+1. Ensure you have the _Chef Automate_ utility installed.
+Else download and install the latest version.
 1. Execute the command, _./chef-automate init-config-ha existing\_infra_, that generates **config.toml** file.
 1. In the **config.toml** file, specify the list of VM's public IP addresses for the cluster.
 1. Execute the command, **./chef-automate deploy config.toml**, that creates deployment workspace (\*/hab/a2\_deploy\_workspace\*), downloads Habitat, and establishes the cluster provisioning in your workspace.